 For their module, our Mo-Botics participants engaged in a mentoring program with the staff at Unique World Robotics to get the most out of their projects.
 Students worked in groups to answer the module’s driving question: How can I design and build a robot – inspired by Expo 2020 and the Mobility Pavilion – that performs an action to increase our quality of life?

-Through a series of workshops, students gradually increased their understanding and programming skills, allowing robots to move in straight lines, stop when faced with an obstacle, and use infrared sensors to follow marked paths.
+Through a series of workshops, students gradually increased their programming skills, allowing robots to move in straight lines, stop when faced with an obstacle, and use infrared sensors to follow marked paths.

 For one of their excursions, students in the Mo-Botics module saw robots in action at Robo Cafe — a coffee shop run entirely by robots.
 The students ordered some pastries and coffee, which was all well and good.
 But what took the cake was how they analyzed how the robots performed their specialized tasks.
 Among the students’ observations were the guiding paths that the delivery robots were following, and conversations included the ethical implications of robots taking (in this case) baristas’ jobs.